kanidm/kanidm/book/src/sync/freeipa.md

 ```

 It's important to note no details are revealed via the status socket, and is purely for Ok or Err
 status of the last sync.
+This status socket is suitable for monitoring from tools such as Nagios.